denovo/Antenna-faq/docs/CloudCollectionsandData.md

 ----
-## When not to use cloud for assets
+## When not to use Cloud Collections for assets